FAQ

 See our link to Financial Resources in the left menu.
 We'll break down the costs of upcoming Study Abroad programs, provide payment and refund deadlines, and suggest funding resources like scholarships, financial aid, and crowd sourcing.

-3. Can AB 540 students participate?
+3. Can undocumented students participate?

-This is a tricky question.
 We want every student to have the opportunity to benefit from study abroad, but we also want to ensure that no student is in danger of being denied re-entry to the U.S. upon return from international study.
-At this time, given the political climate in Washington, we don't advise undocumented students to participate.
-Technically, there are protections for "Dreamers," students registered with DACA, but even those students may be at some risk of difficulties upon re-entry into the United States.
-We strongly advise that undocumented students receive professional legal advice before choosing to travel abroad.
+Whatever your situation, we strongly advise that undocumented students receive professional legal advice before choosing to travel abroad.

 See what UC Davis' Study Abroad website advises about undocumented students and study abroad: